CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/Exercise4.md

 ## You have successfully completed the lab!

-In this hands-on lab, **Threat Protection and Incident response with Microsoft Sentinel- Day 1**, you successfully deployed Microsoft Sentinel, integrated key data sources, enriched insights with threat intelligence, and applied UEBA for anomaly detection.
+In this hands-on lab, **Threat Protection and Incident response with Microsoft Sentinel**, you successfully deployed Microsoft Sentinel, integrated key data sources, enriched insights with threat intelligence, and applied UEBA for anomaly detection.
 You are now equipped to build a robust security monitoring setup, detect potential threats, and respond effectively to incidents.